Hornets vs. Wizards Player Props Betting Odds

-LaMelo Ball and Kyle Kuzma are two of the top players with prop bets on the table when the Charlotte Hornets and the Washington Wizards meet at Spectrum Center on Wednesday (tipping at 7:00 PM ET).
+Kyle Kuzma and LaMelo Ball are among the players with prop bets available when the Washington Wizards and the Charlotte Hornets meet at Capital One Arena on Friday (starting at 7:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!